cogini/phoenix_container_example_old/README.md

 It has Dockerfiles for [Alpine](deploy/Dockerfile.alpine) and [Debian](deploy/Dockerfile.debian).
 The prod image uses an Erlang release, resulting in a minimal 10mb image with Alpine.

-It supports mirroring base images from docker.io to e.g. AWS ECR.
+It supports mirroring base images from Docker Hub to e.g. AWS ECR to avoid rate limits and ensure consistent builds.

 It supports building for multiple architectures, e.g. for AWS [Gravaton](https://aws.amazon.com/ec2/graviton/) ARM processor.